 2. Know Your Budget

-Before you even start negotiating, you need to be crystal clear about your budget.
+Before you even start negotiating the house price with a real estate agent, you need to be crystal clear about your budget.
 There are 2 steps to do that:

 First, consider your maximum borrowing capacity and expected repayments.
 This will help you choose a figure you would be comfortable spending.
 That’s your initial budget.